 We played the game, and as I got better it went faster and got more fun.
 I was the narrator, and it was mostly telling people to wake up or go to sleep.
 But the really FUN part is describing what the bad guy did to the “alumno.”

 THIS is where the game gets super magical!
 The kids all want to hear who the victim was and if Fermin saved them!
-So they actually enjoy listening to how the person got murdered or attempted murdered!
+So they actually enjoy listening to what happened to the victim!
 I know it sounds morbid but you can be super silly about it too.
 You can even just make the person get kidnapped or something if you don’t want to be too terrible.

 Example (en español of course!):

 This poor victim was a student at Laguna Negra…the person was walking in the woods.
-It was nightime.
+It was nighttime.
 The person knew that being in the woods had a punishment of a week in the stables or even expulsion, but the person was looking for a good-looking person to go to the movies with this weekend.
 As the person was walking, suddenly an owl flew out of a tree.
 It was not a kind owl.
-It was a very bad devil owl.
-It flew directly at the person and began to hit the person between the eyes with its beak.
-There was so much blood everywhere…and owl feathers.
-It was so gruesome.
-Fortunately, Fermin arrived and shot the owl and took it back to the Internado to cook it for dinner.
+It was a very bad owl.
+It flew directly at the person and began to hit the person.
+Fortunately, Fermin arrived and took the owl back to the Internado to cook it for dinner.
 (If the victim had not been saved by Fermin I would have had to say the owl killed the victim and then that person is “dead” and leaves the circle.)
 Thankfully “Billy Bob” is safe…but…what you need to know is this was no normal owl.
 It was trained by one of the “Bad Guys” to kill.
 Do you want to accuse someone?

 I highly recommend this game if you have not tried it!
 Thanks Martina!